-Energy Safe can prosecute a pipeline licensee for non-compliance with an accepted SMP, with maximum penalties of up to 1200 penalty units for a body corporate (increasing to 6000 penalty units from 16 May 2024).
+Energy Safe can prosecute a pipeline licensee for non-compliance with an accepted SMP, with maximum penalties of up to 6000 penalty units for a body corporate.
 Unlike ESMSs, BMPs and GSCs, compliance with an accepted SMP is not a defence to a prosecution for a breach of the general duties.